 Buttermilk lends a lovely, tangy flavor to baked goods while adding very little fat.
 The acidity of the buttermilk tenderizes gluten, so your bakes will have a softer texture to them.
 Cakes, breads, and muffins made with buttermilk tend to be lighter, fluffier, and more tender than those made with whole milk.

 Can you Freeze Buttermilk?

 Yes!
-If you don't use buttermilk often, there's still no reason for it to go to waste!
+Even if you don't use buttermilk often, there's no reason for it to go to waste!
 Buttermilk can be kept in the freezer for up to three months.
 You can freeze it in ice cube trays or in half-cup portions to make thawing/using it easier.